Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 rivalries, it is reasonable to believe fight songs associated with these highly-ranked college football programs allude to their rivals by name.

-First, I will find the median rank based on `opponents` (yes or no):
+First, I will find the median rankings based on `opponents` (yes or no):

 ``` r
 fight_songs %>%